-- A. Letters issued in a decedent's estate will expire 18 months after the date the underlying petition is approved.
-Thereafter, letters may be issued or reissued upon the discretion of the court. - B. Eighteen months after the issuance of letters, a review hearing will be set if a final or interim accounting, or the report of status of administration required by Probate Code section 12200 has not been filed.
-A notice of Failure to Perform Duties will be mailed to the attorney of record and the personal representative. - C. At the time of the review hearing, if a final or interim accounting, or the report of status of administration required by Probate Code section 12200 has been filed, the review hearing will be taken off calendar.
+A. Letters issued in a decedent's estate will expire 18 months after the date the underlying petition is approved.
+Thereafter, lettersLetters may be issued or reissued upon the filing a petition to reissue/extend letters or by discretion of the court.

+B. Eighteen months after the issuance of letters, a review hearing will be set if a final or interim accounting, or the report of status of administration required by Probate Code section 12200 has not been filed.
+A notice of Failure to Perform Duties will be mailed to the attorney of record and the personal representative.

+C. At the time of the review hearing, if a final or interim accounting, or the report of status of administration required by Probate Code section 12200 has been filed, the review hearing will be taken off calendar.
 If the estate has not been closed and the report of status of administration required by Probate Code section 12200 has not been filed, the petitioner will be ordered to file such report and may be required to show cause why sanctions should not be imposed pursuant to Code of Civil Procedure section 177.5, or statutory fee reduced, for failure to file a Status Report prior to the review hearing.
 The court may make additional orders as, in the court's discretion, are appropriate.
-(Adopted 7/1/2002; Rev. 1/1/2005; Rev. & Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2018)
+(Adopted 7/1/2002; Rev. 1/1/2005; Rev. 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2018; Rev. 1/1/2026)